inariksit/inariksit.github.io/_posts/2019-02-17-beyond-API.markdown

 ### Use opers that are indispensable in the RG

-1. Get intimate with the resource grammar for X
+1. Get intimate with the resource grammar for L
 1. Find or add opers that create and manipulate the relevant category `C`
 1. Make RGL functions with goal category `C` use these opers, such that if the category `C` is changed, the oper `mkC` is also updated.